-Functional tests have been performed to size and characterize the thermal expansions as a function of applied heater power and thermal environment, proving the desired adjustment capabilities.
+Functional tests have been performed with the STI Thermally Driven Refocus Mechanism to size and characterize the thermal expansions as a function of applied heater power and thermal environment, proving the desired adjustment capabilities.
 More profound testing in a thermal vacuum chamber is necessary to finalize the design.

 In order to prove the mechanical strength of the mechanism tensile testing was performed showing excellent capabilities of the mechanism.

 The development of the thermally driven refocus mechanism has been co-funded by the German Aerospace Centre DLR (reference 50EE0805).